Table of content

 Factors to Consider: Design Type, Fabric, and Quantity

 Consider if your design is full-color or simple.
-Know your fabric type (cotton, polyester, blend) and estimate the quantity—this influences the ideal method.
+Know your fabric type—whether it's cotton or polyester, or a ringspun cotton blend—and estimate the quantity.
+That choice impacts print clarity, softness, and durability.

 Matching the Method to Your Purpose